jcervantesortiz1/SNHU-Capstone/Enhancement Three/README.md

 ## Overview
 The **Animal Database and Dashboard** is a involves a python script that creates, reads, updates, and deletes information from the Animal MongoDB database.
 It also has a dashboard that retrieves data from the database and displays it on a datatable along with a pie chart of the animals by breed, and a map with the location of the first animal.
 It also includes a README file for the stakeholders so they may reproduce the system or install it.
 The enhancements align with industry best practices for scalable and efficient database solutions while improving the system's usability, scalability, and maintainability.

-This repository documents the enhancements made to the system as part of **Category Three Enhancement** for the **CS-499: Computer Science Capstone**.
+This repository documents the enhancements made to the system as part of **Category Three Enhancement: Databases** for the **CS-499: Computer Science Capstone**.
 This enhancement aligns with the following course outcomes.

 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.